American publisher gives in to Twitter mob, burns its own book

 But the overarching reason Dzanc unpublished the novel seems to be contained in these two lines of the statement:

 That the material presents itself as problematic in this regard troubles me deeply.
 I hoped readers would understand the intent of the novel.
 If an error has been committed, it is not in our intent, but in the failure to consider how readers might perceive the novel.

-Gillis’ grovelling in his press release is exactly analogous to the grown-ups in that episode walking on eggshells around little Johnny Fremont.
-He is terrified of the swift judgment of the tweeters, just like the grown-ups are terrified of Johnny.
+Gillis’ grovelling in his press release is exactly analogous to the grown-ups in that episode walking on eggshells around little Anthony Fremont.
+He is terrified of the swift judgment of the tweeters, just like the grown-ups are terrified of Anthony.
 This fear causes a chain reaction.
 Complaints from as few as thirteen tweeters, none of whom are likely to have read all, if any, of the book in one day, were able to convince at least one fellow author at Dzanc to also demand the book be pulled, and to threaten to retract their upcoming work from the publishing house.
 Reviewers have also fallen prey to the monsters of Peaksville, some vowing to never again review any of Kestin’s work.
 It is clear that, like in The Twilight Zone, Hesh Kestin is being put out into the cornfield.

 You can dislike Kestin’s book (assuming you have read it, of course), and you can disagree with its politics, or its point of view, or its value system, or anything you like.
 You can say it fails at absurdism or satire.
 You can say it is a bad book.
 But it is not the duty of a work of art to teach morals or to be agreed with.
 Artworks are products of culture, of individual voices, and they ought to be engaged with, openly, charitably, critically.
 And, it is certainly not our duty to get them disappeared to prevent other people from making up their own minds.